 The artwork is inspired by the uses of the building, Ice and Water.
 The sculptures’ colored panels are inspired by ice crystals formed on a window pane (placed on the north side of the lobby) and by a tumbling mountain stream (placed on the south side of the lobby).
 The artworks will act as wayfinding elements.
 Enter on the south side with the water ripples painted across the transparent panels, and you will be heading towards the pool area of the building.
 Enter on the north side of the lobby with the ice crystals, and you’ll be heading in the direction of the ice rinks.

 Pianos About Town is a collaborative effort between the Fort Collins Art in Public Places Program and community partners Bohemian Foundation and the Downtown Develoment Authority.
 This exciting project brings together visual art and music for the public to enjoy.
-We are currently planning our 6th season!
+We currently in our 7th season!
 For updates and to share your photos and videos of the pianos in action, please visit us on Facebook.

 Help us care for the pianos!
-If you enjoy playing the pianos, help us protect them by closing the keyboard cover after each use and using the attached tarp to cover the piano in times of bad weather—Thank you!
+If you enjoy playing the pianos, help us protect them by closing the keyboard cover after each use and using the attached tarp to cover the piano in times of bad weather and overnight—Thank you!